top of page

 You can imagine how a poor brand aesthetic can have a negative impact and when you pour your heart and soul into your small business to have potential customers click away for the above reasons can be a bitter pill to swallow and disheartening, to say the least.

-Whilst you can look to your successful competitors for inspiration, it’s important you develop a unique look and feel for your own brand and there is no overnight fix.
+Whilst you can look to your successful competitors for inspiration, it’s important you develop a unique look and feel for your brand and there is no overnight fix.

 Have a look at these two contrasting examples of a curated brand aesthetic: